-If you are anything like me then you might not be very good at making bows!
-But today I’m excited to show you how to make Amber’s napkin bow!
+If you are anything like me then you might not be very good at making bows, but today I’m excited to show you how to make Amber’s (that’s me!) napkin bow!

 I’ve got pretty good at making a messy bow, I’ve mastered the x bow and I’m a master at a hot glue bow!